ALTEDGE/pla-alt-device/README.md

-# pla-device
+# pla-alt-device

-This repository contains the source code for the PLA ALT Avatar Motion Controller.
+This repository contains the source code and hardware design files for the PLA ALT Avatar Motion Controller.

 To compile the source code, use the [Arduino IDE](https://www.arduino.cc/en/software).
 After running the Arduino IDE, an `Arduino` folder is created in your Documents folder.
 Copy the `hardware` folder in this repo into that `Arudino` folder; then, the Arduino IDE should show "PLA ALT" as a board option.

+The controller's hardware was designed using [EAGLE](https://www.autodesk.com/products/eagle/overview).
+Schematic and board files are located in the `eagle` folder.

 ## Brief user guide